streamsets/tutorials/tutorial-spark-transformer/readme.md

         ccTypes.put(key, prefixes);
       }
     }

+The `CustomTransformer.java` file should now look like [this](https://gist.github.com/metadaddy/c74fe6e48ca23b7b79191a734b316c4b).

 Since `ccTypes` is still a map of strings to arrays of strings, we don't need to modify the `transform()` method at all.
 Repeat the build, copy, restart process but, before you preview the pipeline, click the Spark Evaluator, and select the **Spark** tab in the configuration panel.
 Under **Init Method Arguments**, click **Switch to bulk edit mode** then paste in the following JSON: